tadasant/mcp-server-stability-ai/README.md

 ## Roadmap

 Recently completed:
-- ✅ Added support for the latest Stable Diffusion 3.5 models
+- ✅ Added support for Stable Diffusion 3.5 models
+- ✅ Added support for Stable Image Ultra
+- ✅ Added metadata logging for image generation requests

 These are coming soon; but PR's are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md).